 As part of this proposal, the State is providing the list of prescription drugs it will initially attempt to import under the SIP.
-Since the State has not finalized an agreement with a foreign seller and has not secured agreements from manufacturers, the final list of imported prescription drugs is subject to change and can be addressed in an amended SIP or through the pre-import request, based on the FDA's preference.
+The final list of imported prescription drugs is subject to change and can be addressed in an amended SIP or through the pre-import request, based on the FDA's preference.
 The State will also update the list of prescription drugs with the manufacturer information once that is confirmed (known).